rohan911438/SafeTx-Protocol/README.md

 - **Phantom Team** - For the excellent wallet browser extension
 - **Anchor Framework** - For simplifying Solana program development
 - **shadcn/ui** - For beautiful, accessible React components
-- **CyberPunk Hackathon** - For the opportunity to build and showcase
+- **Cypherpunk Hackathon** - For the opportunity to build and showcase

 ---